 The Anselm Strauss Award for Qualitative Family Research recognizes significant work in the area of family theory, methods and research that comes from a qualitative tradition.
 The award is named for Anselm Strauss; his life's work was to develop and practice qualitative methodologies

-The winner receives a plaque or a certificate.
-It is presented annually at the QFRN Focus Group Annual Meeting and the winner is also recognized at the Research and Theory Section Annual Meeting.
+The recipient is presented with a plaque or a certificate.
+It is presented annually at the QFRN Focus Group Annual Meeting and the recipient is also recognized at the Research and Theory Section Annual Meeting.
 The Anselm Strauss Award Committee may also grant "honorable mention" to other articles or chapters which do not receive the award but otherwise meet the award criteria and, in their assessment, also deserve recognition.